yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 </div>
 <div class="intro">

-I really believe all developer should learn Haskell.
+I really believe all developers should learn Haskell.
-I don't think all should be super Haskell ninjas, but at least, they should discover what Haskell has to offer.
+I don't think everyone needs to be super Haskell ninjas, but they should at least discover what Haskell has to offer.
-Learning Haskell open your mind.
+Learning Haskell opens your mind.

 Mainstream languages share the same foundations: